 The Area Sacra is a great example of this.
 The centre of the square is filled with the ancient ruins of building which date back as far as the 4th century BC.
 Apparently this site is filled with cats! we saw a few, but that is pretty normal in Europe, so didn’t think anything of it at the time.
 Surrounding the square are all the modern buildings – I say modern, but most still a good 500 years old.
 And the busy street bustles with cars, scooters (of course!
 Its Italy!) and busses!

-5. The Trevi Fountain – one last time!
+7. The Trevi Fountain – one last time, At Night!

 Either way, I’m willing to buy in to the story, Goodbye Rome!
 See you again soon I hope.